Keys87/KCalc-project/README.md

 # How to commit
 1. First, you must know that the owner of this repository is a human and not active at all times to check your code.
 2. Second, please make sure that the desciption and the tilte are clear, matching the whole body(description and title) and code.
+3. Make sure that every feature developed for main_modern is compatible with main_legacy and *vice versa*
+4. Name a source file(main.py) this way:
+  1. GUI type, seperated using an underscore `_` with the filename or `main`.
+There's only modern or legacy() GUI types.
+The result of this step is `main_modern.py` or        `main_legacy.py`
+  2. Version number, we will use the new version numbering scheme (see below for version numbering scheme explanation).
+A version number is inside square brackets `[]`.
+Inside the square bracket there's a capital V as an abreviation for version number.
+After that there's the version number using a float, usually called decimal.
+Examples: `5.0`, `5.1`.
+  3. Version number allowed to have only ***ONE*** number after the floating point
+  4. ***DO NOT USE VERSION NUMBER THAT HAS BEEN USED***
+  5. example of a final filename complying with all guidelines: main_modern[V5.0].py, main_legacy[V6.0].py, main_modern[V7.1].py

+# Version Numbering Scheme Explanation (for those who observe and don't commit)
+1. V1.0 to V4.0 is united, means there's only 1 file
+2. V5.0 onwards will be separated, based on UI, between legacy and modern
+3. Although the update that brings modern GUI is V6.0, it's name now is Modern GUI Update
+4. main_modern.py and main_legacy.py will have the version number V5.0